Svehla/articles-backup/JS_class_rethink/JS_class_rethink.md

 - ✅ **Perfect type inference** — TypeScript just *gets it*
 - ✅ **Encapsulation** without needing `private` or `#` fields
 - ✅ **Lightweight state management** — scoped variables instead of `this.state`
-- ✅ **No `this`, no `.bind()` — just function context**
+- ✅ **No `this`, no `.bind()`** — just function context
-- ✅ Feels natural for React devs — if you're used to thinking in hooks and closures, this pattern feels like home even outside React (Node.js, libraries, CLI tools...)
+- ✅ **Feels natural for React devs** — if you're used to thinking in hooks and closures, this pattern feels like home even outside React (Node.js, libraries, CLI tools...)
+- ✅ **Easily composable functions** — compose and reuse functions to create complex behaviors effortlessly

 > Think of it as “just enough OOP” without all the baggage.